kmx-io/kmx-io.github.io/team/index.md

 Our team is exclusively composed of freelance contractors.

-We have the following positions available.
-Please contact us at contact@kmx.io.
+We have the following positions available :

 ## Backend developer
 You master or want to learn the following technologies :